sbidolach/mobile-gamepad/README.md

 # Problem solving

-- No more battery problem in Pad
+- No more problems with battery in gamepad
-- Keep your controll configuration online for different games
 - No more problems with multi-players
-- One Pad use everywhere
+- One gamepad uses everywhere